Rajkumar Hirani's Sanju Has The Most Promising Advance Booking Of 2018

 - Kahaani Mein Twist: Ranbir Kapoor's 'Mother' Wants Alia Bhatt To Play Her In Her Biopic

 Rajkumar Hirani's upcoming film 'Sanju', a film based on the colourful life of Sanjay Dutt witnesses one of the strongest advance bookings of 2018.
-Owing to the immense anticipation doing rounds the film, the advance booking of Sanju has started across in states like Mumbai, Delhi NCR, Bangalore, Chennai to name a few.
+Owing to the immense anticipation doing rounds the film, the advance booking of Sanju has started across in cities like Mumbai, Delhi NCR, Bangalore and Chennai to name a few.

 Apart from the shows that are filling fast, there are some shows which have even sold out a week before the film's release.
 While marking 4000 plus screen counts across India, Sanju goes ahead to become the widest release for Rajkumar Hirani and Ranbir Kapoor.